nvidia-holoscan/holohub/.devcontainer/README.md

 **Let's give it a try:**

 Expand the **holoscan-sdk** folder and open `application.cpp` file from `src/core/` directory.
-Scroll down to find the `void Application::run()` function, and set a breakpoint inside the function.
+Scroll down to find the `void Application::run()` function and set a breakpoint inside it.

 With any launch profile prefixed with `gdb` or `pythoncpp`, hit F5 to start a new debugging session.
 Expect the debugger to hit the breakpoint in the `Application::run()` function.